gazebosim/gz-sim/tutorials/joint_controller.md

 This mode lets the user control the desired joint velocity directly.

 2) Force mode:
-A user who wants to control joint velocity using a PID controller can use this mode.This mode lets the user explicitly set the values of PID gains and also bounds for velocity.
+A user who wants to control joint velocity using a PID controller can use this mode.

 **Note**: This force mode is for the user who looking to manually tune PID gains for velocity control according to a specific use case (e.g. Custom models).
 For general testing purposes, velocity mode will give the best results.